-Our Lady of Perpetual Succour Catholic Primary School follows the guidance set out in Part 4 of 'Keeping Children Safe in Education 2022', covering both levels of allegations and concerns:
+Our Lady's follows the guidance set out in Part 4 of 'Keeping Children Safe in Education 2023', covering both levels of allegations and concerns:

-1. Allegations that may meet the harms threshold.

-2. Allegation/concerns that do not meet the harms threshold - referred to as 'low level concerns'.
+- 1. Allegations that may meet the harms threshold. - 2.
+Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns.